lm-james-ethan/amneziawg-be7000/README.md

 2. Connect to your brand new AmneziaWG server using the Amnezia client.
 3. In the client create a new connection for your router, and save the config in _AmneziaWG native format_.
 It is supposed that the name of the file will be `amnezia_for_awg.conf`.
 4. [Enable SSH](https://github.com/openwrt-xiaomi/xmir-patcher) on your router.
-5. SSH to your router and create a `/data/usr/app/awg` directory.
+5. SSH to your router you should use ip `192.168.32.1` and create a `/data/usr/app/awg` directory.
 6. Put `amnezia_for_awg.conf` into this same directory /data/usr/app/awg
 7. cd /data/usr/app/awg and tar -xzvf /data/usr/app/awg/awg.tar.gz
 8. Make the downloaded script executable: `chmod +x /data/usr/app/awg/amneziawg-go` and `chmod +x /data/usr/app/awg/awg ` and `chmod +x /data/usr/app/awg/clear_firewall_settings.sh` and `chmod +x /data/usr/app/awg/awg_route_switch.sh` and `chmod +x /data/usr/app/awg/awg_watchdog.sh`